Washington Pass/North Cascades

 • Stevens Pass Backcountry Day Trips

 A NOTE ABOUT EQUIPMENT LISTS: Nothing can ruin a trip faster than having the wrong gear for the conditions at hand.
 All our programs are subject to rapid and severe changes in the weather.
-Select garments that are warm, lightweight and durable.
-Generally speaking, the best arrangement is to think in terms of layers – a system that dries quickly, allow flexibility and resists wind, water and abrasion.
+Select garments that are warm, lightweight, and durable.
+Generally speaking, the best arrangement is to think in terms of layers – a system that dries quickly, allows flexibility and resists wind, water, and abrasion.
 All of us have different tolerances for heat or cold; for example, you might choose warmer gloves than specified here if you tend to get cold hands.
-If you have doubts about a specific garment’s appropriateness, please talk to your guide in advance about conditions you are most likely to experience.
+If you have doubts about a specific garment’s appropriateness, please discuss this with your guide in advance to determine the conditions you are most likely to experience.
 This list is built for a trip with an unsettled weather forecast.
-With a good weather forecast some of these items may be left behind to save weight.
-All trips require that you bring adequate food and water, please see our “food” equipment list for details.
+With a good weather forecast, some of these items may be left behind to save weight.
+All trips require that you bring adequate food and water.
+Please see our “food” equipment list for details.

 CLOTHING